yazi-rs/yazi-rs.github.io/docs/faq.md

 Before [Add `CSI 14 t` sequence support](https://github.com/crossterm-rs/crossterm/pull/810) is merged, it is not possible to obtain the actual width and height of the terminal.

-Therefore, the Windows version of Yazi currently uses `preview.max_width` and `preview.max_height` specified by the user in the `yazi.toml` as the image size.
+Therefore, the Windows edition currently uses `preview.max_width` and `preview.max_height` as the image size, which is specified by the user in the `yazi.toml` .

 ## Why can't I preview images via Überzug++?